DataDog/documentation/content/en/network_performance_monitoring/installation.md

 {{% /tab %}}
 {{% tab "Kubernetes" %}}

-To enable network performance monitoring with Kubernetes from scratch:
+To enable Network Performance Monitoring with Kubernetes from scratch:

 1. Download the [datadog-agent.yaml manifest][1] template.
 2. Replace `<DATADOG_API_KEY>` with your [Datadog API key][2].